 Escape the Snip-Snip Tyranny of the Barber

-This was originally published as “Cut Back” in Idler 64, the 17th installment of my long-running “Escape” column.
+This was originally published as “Cut Back” in Issue 64 of the Idler, the 17th installment of my long-running “Escape” column.

 Hairdressing?
 What a scam!
 Just because hair growth itself is inescapable–advancing like the undead, imperceptibly but inevitably–the barbers think they’re inescapable too, that we’ll come crawling back in six weeks’ time for more of the same abuse.
 Well, I’m calling them out.
 You think you’re so special with your handlebar mustaches and your oh-so-hilarious “cock grease,” but it’s just a pair of scissors, mate!
 Anyone can do it.

 Samara and I have been cutting each other’s hair.
 It hasn’t even made us look insane and it categorically has not involved a pudding basin.
 Once every couple of weeks, we put a beach towel down on the floor, position a chair on top of it, and once the sitter sits, we get stuck into our loved one’s head.